-In Canada v Bedford, the Supreme Court of Canada found that the negative impact of the Criminal Code bawdy-house prohibition (section 210) on sex workers' security of the person was grossly disproportionate to its objective of preventing public nuisance.
-While Bill C-36 would not reinstate the prohibition on "common bawdy-houses" that was effectively struck down by the Supreme Court, several other provisions in C-36 make it very difficult to legally operate an indoor venue for sex work.
+The former prohibition on keeping or being found in a "bawdy-house" under the Criminal Code (section 210) effectively made it a crime for any sex worker to work in an indoor venue.
+In Canada v Bedford, the Supreme Court of Canada found that the negative impact of this prohibition on sex workers' security of the person was grossly disproportionate to its objective of preventing public nuisance.

+While Bill C-36 would not reinstate the prohibition on "common bawdy-houses" that was struck down by the Supreme Court, several other provisions proposed in Bill C-36 would make it very difficult to legally operate an indoor venue for sex work.
+These include:

-These include the blanket prohibition on the purchase of sex in any place, the prohibition on third parties to sex work, including venue owners (and possibly landlords in the context of a "commercial enterprise"), and the sweeping prohibition on advertising the sale of sexual services other than those a person provides directly herself or himself to a client (section 286.4).
-As a result, while sex workers could technically work in indoor venues in limited circumstances, in practice many provisions of Bill C-36 would affect sex workers' ability to do this, even if the threat of criminal liability is not directed specifically against them and instead weighs on others such as their clients or the service providers they use to advertise their business.
+- the blanket prohibition on the purchase of sex in any place (section 286.1); - the prohibition on any involvement by third parties to sex work that might receive "a material benefit", including venue owners (and possibly landlords) in the context of a "commercial enterprise" (section 286.2); - the broadly worded "procuring" provision that includes "harbouring" a person who offers sexual services for consideration (section 286.2); and - the sweeping prohibition on advertising the sale of sexual services other than those a person provides directly herself or himself to a client (section 286.4).

+As a result, while sex workers could technically work in indoor venues in certain limited circumstances, in practice many provisions of Bill C-36 would affect sex workers' ability to do so, even if the threat of criminal liability is not directed specifically against them and instead weighs on others such as their clients, the owner of a venue they use to provide services, or the providers they use to advertise their business.

-In Bedford, the evidence before the courts overwhelmingly demonstrated that working indoors and with others significantly enhances sex workers' ability to control their working conditions, including the ability to negotiate safer sex and condom use.21 Yet, Bill C-36 effectively maintains the prohibition on common bawdy-houses through the operation of several provisions that would impede sex workers' ability to work indoors and with others.
-Because the practical effect of Bill C-36 is that indoor venues for sexual services cannot operate legally, the law would not likely withstand constitutional scrutiny.
+In Bedford, the Supreme Court of Canada agreed with the trial judge's finding that the evidence "amply supports" that "indoor work is far less dangerous than street prostitution" and, as such, that the bawdy-house prohibition materially increased the risk faced by sex workers.
+The evidence before the courts overwhelmingly demonstrated, inter alia, that working indoors and with others significantly enhances sex workers' ability to control their working conditions, including the ability to negotiate safer sex and condom use.
+Yet, Bill C-36 effectively maintains the prohibition on bawdy-houses through the operation of several provisions that would impede sex workers' ability to work indoors and with others.
+Because the practical effect of Bill C-36 is that indoor venues for sexual services cannot operate legally, the same harms would be caused as by the provision already found deficient; the law would not likely withstand constitutional scrutiny.

-(b) International law and policy concerning sex work
+(b) International law, policy and research concerning sex work